DebjaniGh/RSU_Placement_Module/README.md

 </p>

 <p align = "left">
-Fig.2 - Fitness scores vs. No. of RSUs in Area 1 and Area 2 respectively
+Fig. 2 - Fitness scores vs. No. of RSUs in Area 1 and Area 2 respectively
 </p>

 It was also observed that when compared to GA and GARHC algorithms (as explained in the above paper), MFRD performed the best w.r.t high fitness scores.